cardboardcode/cardboardcode.github.io/about.md

 I am both a **Computer Vision Research Engineer** and **Concept Artist**.

-My passion are in programming and cartooning.
+My passions are in programming and cartooning.